boostorg/hana/doc/tutorial.md

   functional setting.
 These are currently not tied to any concept or container.

 - @ref group-ext\n
   Documentation for all the adapters for external libraries.
-Basically, we assign a tag to some objects in external libraries and we document them as if they were normal data types provided by Hana.
+These adapters are documented as if they were native types provided by Hana, but obviously Hana only provides the compatibility layer between them and the library.

 - @ref group-config\n
   Macros that can be used to tweak the global behavior of the library.